CDRT/docs/bios/settings/thinkpad/display.md

 <details><summary>ePrivacy Lock</summary>

-Whether to set Privacy Guard always on, and prevent the user from disabling it.
+Whether to set Privacy Guard always on.

+!> If switched on, prevents the user from disabling it.

-!> If switched off, Privacy Guard can be toggled any time with hotkey `Fn` + `D`.
+?> If switched off, can be toggled any time with hotkey `Fn` + `D`.

 Options: